 China Outreach Ministries serves in co-operation with University City Chinese Christian Church, Philadelphia, PA.

 The CA is a student community where all are invited to explore their faith, question what they believe, and are welcomed exactly as they are.
 We share dinner together on Wednesday nights followed by a discussion about faith, have a book group for grad students, and offer opportunities to serve God and have fun together, as well as specific events just for grad students.

-Christian Union at Penn is resourced by Christian Union.
+Christian Union Martus is resourced by Christian Union.